A Proof of Ramanujan's Classic $\pi$ Formula: Computation of the Ramanujan -invariant

 \section{Computation of the Ramanujan $g$-invariant}

-The most difficult part of deducing (1) is computing the exact value of $g_{58}$.
-Once we deduce it, we can plug it into (47).
-First, recall the hyperbolic cosecant function, denoted by $\operatorname{csch}z$. \begin{definition} The hyperbolic cosecant function is defined to be \end{definition} The series expansion (known as $q$-series) in Definition \ref{hyperbolic cosecant function} is valid for $\Re \left(z\right)>0$ and is obtained from The Mathematical Functions Site --- Wolfram and it is particularly important. \begin{lemma}[Wong \cite{wong}] Let $r\in\mathbb{Q}^+$ and $\Lambda=\mathbb{Z}^2\backslash\left\{\left(0,0\right)\right\}$ denote the 2-dimensional integer lattice excluding the origin.
-Then, \end{lemma} \begin{proof} Recall Ramanujan's formula for $g_n$ in (19).
-Taking logarithms on both sides and multiplying by 4 yields As $e^{-k\pi \sqrt{n}}\in (0,1)$, we may rewrite the logarithmic term in (60) as
+One of the most difficult parts of deducing (\ref{eqn: what to prove ramanujan}) is computing the exact value of the $g$-invariant $g_{58}$.
+Once we deduce it, we can plug it into (\ref{eqn: 1/pi in terms of everything}).
+As we would point out in due course, Borwein, Borwein and Bailey used an iterative algorithm to deduce the value of $\alpha\left(58\right)$ \cite{Borwein Pi Alpha}.

+First, recall the hyperbolic cosecant function, denoted by $\operatorname{csch}z$.
+It is defined to be The geometric series expansion is valid for $\operatorname{Re} \left(z\right)>0$ and it is particularly important.
+Following this, Wong \cite{wong} showed that there is a nice connection between $\csc z$ and a lattice sum (Lemma \ref{wong's lemma}). \begin{lemma}[Wong \cite{wong}] Let $r$ be a positive rational number.
+Then, where for any $d\in\mathbb{N}$, $\Sigma'$ denotes the sum over $\mathbb{Z}^d$ with the origin omitted. \end{lemma} \begin{proof} Recall Ramanujan's formula for $g_r$ in (\ref{eqn: useful infinite product}).
+Taking logarithms on both sides, then multiplying by 4 yields As $e^{-m\pi \sqrt{r}}\in \left(0,1\right)$, we may rewrite the logarithmic term in (\ref{eqn: 4 times blah blah}) as